 Strengths Weaknesses Consolidation of IT resources (MOJ delegated to the NAIS administration of 22 registers); Experience and competence in administration registers and IS; NAIS administrates registers and IS, which are necessary for communication with other registers and IS; Enforcement officers are the main and biggest users of the system (with reference to the number of enforcement officers and the number of seizures), Accumulated registers' data which can be transferred into the new systems; Established infrastructure and sufficient number of employees.
-Functionality of the administered systems (registers) of Enforcement Proceedings is not clear, as well as the use of their interface with the creation of Cash Restriction Information Opportunities Threats Creation of a single system with direct inclusive interface with information system of operators; Creation of interface with other administered registers Appropriate conditions for infrastructure development; Ensuring data security; Experience in data archiving, keeping etc; Appropriate preparation of technical base; Creation and development of future inclusive interface with other system users (courts, customs, tax inspectorate, etc.).
+Lack of Financing; Functionality of the administered systems (registers) of Enforcement Proceedings is not clear, as well as the use of their interface with the creation of Cash Restriction Information system; It is not clear if the newly created system could be linked to already existing registers and IS; The existing dispersion of registers. &gt; Creation of a single system with direct inclusive interface with information system of operators; &gt; Creation of interface with other administered registers &gt; Appropriate conditions for infrastructure development; &gt; Ensuring data security; &gt; Experience in data archiving, keeping etc; &gt; Appropriate preparation of technical base; &gt; Creation and development of future inclusive interface with other system users (courts, customs, tax inspectorate, etc.).
 Insufficient legislation; Attitude of NAIS specialists to the creation of new IS; Limited financing threatens appropriate IS supervision.
 Possible technical failures and inadequacies.